Strongly lensed supernovae as a self-sufficient probe of the distance duality relation: Introduction

 The HOLISMOKES project recently demonstrated that the exciting possibility of using strongly lensed Type Ia supernovae (SNIa) as a precision probe in cosmology could soon become a reality \cite{Suyu:2020opl}.
 Strong gravitational lensing occurs when a massive object lies along the line of sight between a luminous source and an observer.
 The gravitational field of the lens distorts the spacetime along the line of sight, bending the light path of photons coming from the source which results in a remapping of the source light into multiple images \cite{Grav_lensing1992,Grav_lensing2006}.

 Due to the different light paths taken by photons coming from the source, these images arrive at the observer at different times and are therefore delayed with respect to one another.
-The time delay between images is a typical lensing observable which is only sensitive to the mass profile of the lens and to a combination of the source and lens angular diameter distances, the so-called time delay distance \cite{Grav_lensing1992,Grav_lensing2006}.
+The time delay between images, which can be measured up to an arbitrary length of time \cite{Borra1997, Borra2008}, is a typical lensing observable which is only sensitive to the mass profile of the lens and to a combination of the source and lens angular diameter distances, the so-called time delay distance \cite{Grav_lensing1992,Grav_lensing2006}.
 Provided that one can properly reconstruct the lens mass profile, the strong lensing time delay can then be used as a tracer of the distance--redshift relation, and to infer constraints on cosmological parameters \cite{Treu:2010uj,Treu:2016ljm,Suyu:2018vqs,Shiralilou:2019div}.

 While lensing can happen at all scales (\ie the lens can be as small as a star or as big as a galaxy cluster), for cosmological inference one typically relies on galaxy--galaxy lensing events \cite{Treu:2010uj}.
 This is because galaxies are believed to have simple mass profiles that can be effectively parameterised as a power law, and a larger lensing probability, making them more abundant in the sky, although it has been shown that uncertainties in the mass profiles play a significant role in constraining cosmological parameters \cite{Birrer:2020tax}.
 Furthermore, by combining measurements of the velocity dispersion of the stars orbiting the lensing galaxy with the strong lensing time delay, it is possible to obtain a measurement of the angular diameter distance to the lens, which breaks the degeneracy between different lens mass profiles \cite{Suyu:2009by,Paraficz:2009xj,Jee:2014uxa,Suyu:2016qxx}.